 Component Description (1) Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using touchpad and touch screen gestures on page 27.
+NOTE: For more information, see Using touchpad and touch screen gestures on page 25.
 (2) Left touchpad button Functions like the left button on an external mouse.
 (3) Near Field Communications (NFC) tapping area and antenna (select products only) Allows you to wirelessly share information when you tap it with an NFC-enabled device.
+(4) Right touchpad button Functions like the right button on an external mouse.